A Brief History of Chinese Painting

 In the subsequent Tang Dynasty, figure painting flourished at the royal courts and reached the height of elegant realism, comprising outlining in fine black ink lines with freely painted brushstrokes of colour and elaborate detail.
 Many paintings were landscapes, often monochromatic and sparse, the purpose was not to reproduce exactly the appearance of nature but rather to grasp an emotion or atmosphere so as to catch the ‘rhythm’ of nature.

-Landscapes of more subtle expression appeared in the Song and Yuan Dynasties (960-1368), with distance conveyed through the use of blurred outlines, mountain contours disappearing into the mist and emphasis placed on the spiritual qualities of the painting.
+Landscapes of more subtle expression appeared in the Song and Yuan Dynasties (960-1368), with distance conveyed using blurred outlines, mountain contours disappearing into the mist and emphasis placed on the spiritual qualities of the painting.
 Painters then joined the arts of poetry and calligraphy, the three arts worked together to express the artist’s feeling more completely than one could do alone.